dannyhanes/Casper-Scripts/README.md

-# Test
-Repo full of Casper stuff.

-Install Google Chrome
+##### Install Google Chrome
+Download and install the latest version of Google Chrome